MaximoMoyer/personal_website/README.md

   ### Handles bad prompts
   If you pass in a bad prompt, or try and skip to navigate to a page without giving the image time to load, or ever providing a prompt in the first place, you will receieve a Toucan, and it will be explained to you why you receieved a toucan.

+# Models

+## OpenAI CLIP model

+This model embeds images and text into the same space.
+Though there were research papers discussing the idea, it was suprisinlgy hard for me to find off the shelf models that did this (maybe I was not searching well :) ).
+But, I was able to find a [paper](https://arxiv.org/pdf/2103.00020.pdf) from OPEN AI that used jointly trained image and text embedding models to build an optimal _image_ classifcaiton model.
+This is a fairly novel approach becuase

+Typically image recnogition models:
+- Train some sort of a feature extractor (CNN is a common example)
+- Then uses a linear classifer to predict a label

+But the CLIP model instead:
+- Pre-Trains Text and image encoders jointly by setting the loss functino to quantify how often these two encoders matched the wrong setence to the wrong image.
+- At serving time, given a possible set of labels, the text encoder is fed the words "a photo of" (or some other default) and the image encoder is feed the image to be classified.
+Then the label that produces the highest probability of a "match" between the image and encoder model is selected as the label.

+_In this project I took the pre-trained embedding models and used those_.
+By embedding text and images, computing how close these embeddings are, and finding a match between an artist and text, I essentially performed the forward pass of the pretraining step (minus loss calculation).

+When experimenting with various prompts, and studying the types of paintings that the various artists in the database would paint, qualitatively the model seemed to perform very well in assigning a matching artists and prompts.
+(See gorilla example at top of Read Me).

+## Stability's Diffusion model

+It is easy to find an off the shelf model that can take texts and produce an image from it.
+I chose to go with the Stability diffusion model off the shelf models (hugging face) because through qualitative testing it seemed to produce images that were more accurate.
+And when compared to other paid options (namely open ai's dalle) this api was more configurable and it was slighlty more reasoanbley priced.
+Stability's model had fields such as:

+- CFG scale: Stands for "classifier free guidance".
+Lets you toggle between "quality of image" vs. "image matching".
+This is a tricky idea, so as an analogy, a "clown gorilla" that had maximum quality of image, might just be a stunning clear photo of a gorilla.
+A "clown gorilla" that had maximum "image matching" might have a very blurry gorilla with a red nose and big shoes that looks like it was drawn by someone who has a shakey hand.

+- Steps: Toggles the quality of the image vs. the step of output.

+My understanding [(one resource I found really helpful)](http://jalammar.github.io/illustrated-stable-diffusion/) is there are three core components of the stable diffusion network
+1) Text embedding network
+2) A pretrained network ("U-Net") that is trained to predict how much noise is in latent information of an image given a corresponding prompt embedding
+3) A autoencoder/decoder that produces images.

+Stable diffusion pases the embedding prompt, alongside totally random latent "image" information (if this image were decoded it would just be fuzz).
+The "U-Net" mechanism then predicts how much noise is in this latent representation, subtracts it from the latent space, and repeats this process **Steps** number of times.

+The higher the steps the longer the process takes and the more accurate the image gets.

+- Clip_guidance_preset: It was tough to find a detailed explanation on this one.
+But it seems, this uses the CLIP model discussed above to guide the model as it goes through the difussion steps.
+It likely does so by comparing the latent image to the prompt at various steps (using the CLIP model) and altering the image to be a closer match to the prompt.
+In practice this variable seemed to have a similair affect to steps in that different inputs traded off quality for production speed.

+I am sad to admit, that after a good amount of experimentation, the defaults suggested for these three variables produced what seemed to be the best tradeoff between speed of production, quality of image, and accuracy of image.

 # Local hosting: